curv3d/curv/docs/language/Language.md

 Here are the use cases:
 * Testing the type of a value.
-This is currently done in OpenSCAD by invoking an illegal operation on the value, and testing for a result of `undef`, but that won't work in TeaCAD, since we abort on a type error.
+This is currently done in OpenSCAD by invoking an illegal operation on the value, and testing for a result of `undef`, but that won't work in Curv, since we abort on a type error.
 * For convenience, a pattern-matching switch statement.
 * Annotate the formal parameters of a function with their types, so that we can perform a run-time check and abort a function call if any of the arguments have the wrong types.
-This addresses an ease-of-use issue in TeaCAD.
+This addresses an ease-of-use issue in Curv.
 The built-in functions all do this (check their arguments).
   If you can't do it for user-defined functions, then a user defined function might abort deep in the middle of a function call, and interpreting the error message may require understanding the code.